iricartb/vsce-php-clean-code/README.md

 ## Usage

 1. Open a PHP file
-2. Right click and select "PHP Clean Code"
-3. Or use the command palette (Ctrl+Shift+P) and search for "PHP Clean Code"
+2. Right click and select "PHP Clean Code" or use the command palette (Ctrl+Shift+P) and search for "PHP Clean Code"

 ## Settings